N.J. Admin. Code § 13:30-8.4

 (g) A dentist applying for an enteral sedation permit shall be exempt from the course work requirements set forth in (f) above provided the applicant submits proof of having satisfied one of the following conditions:

-1. The dentist holds a current general anesthesia (GA) permit issued by the Board pursuant to 13:30-8.3;
+1. The dentist holds a current general anesthesia (GA) permit issued by the Board pursuant to N.J.A.C.
+13:30-8.3;

-2. The dentist holds a current parenteral conscious sedation (PCS) permit issued by the Board pursuant to 13:30-8.2;
+2. The dentist holds a current parenteral conscious sedation (PCS) permit issued by the Board pursuant to N.J.A.C.
+13:30-8.2;

 3. The dentist has completed an accredited general practice residency, or has graduated from a post-doctoral training program within the three years immediately preceding application.
 The general practice residency or the post-doctoral training program shall include a minimum of 60 hours of training in general anesthesia or conscious sedation; or